versx/ChuckDeviceController/docs/plugin-system/api.md

 This method has no parameters.

-<a name='T-ChuckDeviceController-Plugins-IUiEvents'></a>
+<a name='T-ChuckDeviceController-Plugin-IUiEvents'></a>
 ## IUiEvents `type`

 ##### Namespace

-ChuckDeviceController.Plugins
+ChuckDeviceController.Plugin

 ##### Summary

 UI related events that have occurred in the host application.

-<a name='T-ChuckDeviceController-Plugins-IUiHost'></a>
+<a name='T-ChuckDeviceController-Plugin-IUiHost'></a>
 ## IUiHost `type`

 ##### Namespace

-ChuckDeviceController.Plugins
+ChuckDeviceController.Plugin

 ##### Summary

 Plugin host handler for executing user interface operations.

-<a name='P-ChuckDeviceController-Plugins-IUiHost-DashboardStatsItems'></a>
+<a name='P-ChuckDeviceController-Plugin-IUiHost-DashboardStatsItems'></a>
 ### DashboardStatsItems `property`

 ##### Summary

 Gets a list of dashboard statistics registered by plugins.

-<a name='P-ChuckDeviceController-Plugins-IUiHost-DashboardTiles'></a>
+<a name='P-ChuckDeviceController-Plugin-IUiHost-DashboardTiles'></a>
 ### DashboardTiles `property`

 ##### Summary

 Gets a list of dashboard tiles registered by plugins.

-<a name='P-ChuckDeviceController-Plugins-IUiHost-NavbarHeaders'></a>
+<a name='P-ChuckDeviceController-Plugin-IUiHost-NavbarHeaders'></a>
 ### NavbarHeaders `property`

 ##### Summary

 Gets a list of navbar headers registered by plugins.

-<a name='M-ChuckDeviceController-Plugins-IUiHost-AddDashboardStatisticAsync-ChuckDeviceController-Plugins-IDashboardStatsItem-'></a>
+<a name='M-ChuckDeviceController-Plugin-IUiHost-AddDashboardStatisticAsync-ChuckDeviceController-Plugin-IDashboardStatsItem-'></a>
 ### AddDashboardStatisticAsync(stat) `method`

 ##### Summary